-Number of home health episodes of care where the value recorded on the discharge assessment indicates less impairment in bathing at discharge than at start (or resumption) of care.
+The number of home health episodes of care where the value recorded on the discharge assessment indicates less impairment in taking oral medications at discharge than at start (or resumption) of care.

 S.5.
 Numerator Details (All information required to identify and calculate the cases from the target population with the target process, condition, event, or outcome such as definitions, time period for data collection, specific data collection items/responses, code/value sets - Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format at S.2b)